autism-all-grown-up/website/content/home/accordion/challenges.md

 These issues often snowball, making life tougher across the board.

-## Tap into the Nexus

-AAGU believes it can help nurture organic changes by facilitating small steps to empower autistic adults to live rich, independent lives by supporting existing programs through networking, collaboration, and education.

-- Create autism-friendly workspaces
+## Solutions
+- Autism-friendly social and work spaces
-- Train healthcare providers to really get it
+- Healthcare providers to really get it
-- Build stronger peer-support social support networks
+- Stronger peer-support social support networks
-- Promote mental health approaches that actually click with autistic minds
+- Mental and physical health approaches that actually click with autistic minds and bodies
-- Tailor work and education to play to autistic strengths
+- Work and education tailored to play to autistic strengths